mickamy/xplain/README.md

 xplain report --input samples/pgbench_hot.json --mode html --out samples/pgbench_hot.html xplain report --input samples/pgbench_branches.json --mode tui
 ```

+Each report starts with an *Insights* block that calls out the dominant hotspots, estimator drift, buffer churn, and parallel inefficiencies so you know where to focus first.

 To regenerate the plan yourself, point `DATABASE_URL` at a pgbench instance and run: